Freddy (given name)

-Freddy (also Freddi and Freddie) is a diminutive used by both men and women whose names contain the Germanic element -fred, notable examples of such being Frederick, Frederica, and Alfred.
+Freddy (also Freddi and Freddie) is a unisex given name.
+It is often used by both men and women whose names contain the Germanic element -fred, such as Frederick, Frederica, and Alfred.
 In rare cases, it may be used a diminutive of any name containing -fred, regardless of origin, as with Freddy Adu and Freddie Benson, both Ghanaians named Fredua.